systemslibrarian/news-summarizer-api/README.md

 Set environment variables:

-NEWS_API_KEY=your_news_api_key
+NEWS_API_KEY=your_gnews_api_key
 OPENAI_API_KEY=your_openai_api_key

-Replace your_news_api_key and your_openai_api_key with your actual keys.
+Replace your_gnews_api_key and your_openai_api_key with your actual keys.
 For deployment, you will set these in your hosting provider's settings.

 Run the application locally:

 uvicorn main:app --reload

 Deployment to Render
-Follow the steps outlined previously, ensuring you set your NEWS_API_KEY and OPENAI_API_KEY as environment variables in your Render service settings.
+Follow the steps outlined previously, ensuring you set your NEWS_API_KEY (now for GNews) and OPENAI_API_KEY as environment variables in your Render service settings.

 Usage
 Once deployed, you can access the summary by sending a GET request to the /summarize endpoint of your service: